Fecal Matter (band): Legacy

 Although the band had become inactive, Cobain continued passing around the Fecal Matter demo tape to friends and peers.
 His acquaintance Krist Novoselic, with whom Cobain had briefly jammed previously and had wanted to collaborate for some time, heard the tape and particularly liked the song "Spank Thru".
 The two agreed to form a band, which eventually became Nirvana.
 They began rehearsals later in 1986 for the new project, and reused the Fecal Matter songs "Downer", "Anorexorcist", and "Spank Thru".

-"Spank Thru" is the only track from the tape to be released officially, arriving on the 2005 Nirvana rarities album Sliver: The Best of the Box.
-The song's first half satirizes adolescent hard rock and the sentimental love lyrics that arena bands used to veil songs about sex.
-"Spank Thru" develops into a high-energy punk song in its second half, with lyrics about masturbation.
-According to music theorist Tim Hughes, "While Cobain is mocking the heavy metal kids who regularly beat him in high school, the frenzied energy he displays simultaneously communicates a sense of the dumb, frustrated, angry state of mind that fueled those beatings."
+Novoselic later mentioned in the liner notes for the From the Muddy Banks of the Wishkah live album that "Spank Thru" was "...the first Nirvana song" and it is perhaps the earliest known example of what would become Nirvana's signature combination of punk energy, noise, and pop melodies.
+"Spank Thru" has been featured on several official Nirvana releases and was performed live numerous times early in the band's career: